astronomer/airflow-guides/guides/dags.md

 ## DAG Parameters

 In Airflow, you can configure when and how your DAG runs by setting parameters in the DAG object.
-DAG-level parameters affect how the entire DAG behaves, as opposed to task-level parameters which only impact a single task.
+DAG-level parameters affect how the entire DAG behaves, as opposed to task-level parameters which only affect a single task.

 In the previous example, DAG parameters are set within the `@dag()` function call: